loelschlaeger/ino/tests/testthat/_snaps/nop.md

-# Nop object can be initialized
+# ackley Nop object can be initialized

     Code
       ackley